nishantwrp/process_manager/README.md

 # process_manager
 REST API Server that can be used to create processes, pause them, resume or terminate them.
-Basically everytime `/tasks/new` endpoint is called it created a new instance of `sample_process.py`.
+Basically everytime `/tasks/new` endpoint is called it creates a new instance of `sample_process.py`.

 ## Screenshot
 ![screen shot](./ss.png)